 Each of these methods has advantages and disavantages and, depending on the situation, it may be more convenient to adopt one method rather than another, or even use them together.

 It is, however, important to point out that the degree of knowledge of the phenomenon and the devices available determine the test method to be developed.

-For example, it is impossible to develop a test method based on a full-scale test if the accident mode is unknown (impossibility of obtaining "the test conditions" scientifically) or of a reliable dummy is not available (impossibility of having a "reliable conformity response").
+for example, it is impossible to develop a test method based on a full-scale test if the accident mode is unknown (impossibility of obtaining "the test conditions" scientifically) or if a reliable dummy, is not available (impossibility of having a "reliable conformity response").

-2.1 COMPONENT TESTS:
+7.2.1.
+Component tests: